 - Reduced risk of mold, pests, and other potential health hazards

-- Haul junk, waste, and debris yourself to your nearest landfill.
+- Haul junk, waste, and debris to the nearest landfill yourself.

-- Hire a junk removal company to pick up the junk.
-They can handle much of the heavy lifting for you and have your home cleaned out quickly.
+- Hire a local junk removal company to pick up the junk.
+They can handle the heavy lifting for you and have your home cleaned out quickly.

 - Rent a roll-off dumpster or trailer dumpster to use as needed.
-A whole-home cleanout will generally need a 20 - 40 yard dumpster.
-A good dumpster rental company will help you choose the right dumpster size.
-Find a reputable dumpster rental company near you.
+A home cleanout will generally need a 10-20 yard dumpster.

 - Donate usable appliances, furniture, and household goods to local charitable organizations, such as Salvation Army, local churches, Goodwill, and Habitat for Humanity.

 - Use proper protective gear.
-This includes gloves, protective footwear, and masks/eye protection for any cleanups involving potentially hazardous or unhealthy cleanups (e.g., removing construction/demolition debris).
+This includes gloves, protective footwear, and masks/eye protection for any cleanups involving potentially hazardous or unhealthy cleanups (e.g., removing old items from a dusty attic).

 - Recruit a small group of close friends or family.
-The extra hands will greatly speed up the project and provide the helpful support you may need in parting ways with some items.
+The extra hands will greatly speed up the project and provide the helpful support you may need to part ways with certain items.

 - Clear your schedule and get the job done efficiently.
 While decluttering an hour a day after work can be effective for small jobs, bigger decluttering projects should be given a full weekend (or even a week) to complete it promptly and efficiently.
 Dragging the project on for weeks can be draining and demotivating.

-Moving into a smaller home is a trend that has many benefits:
+Moving into a smaller home is a trend that has many benefits, like:

 - Lower costs for utilities, like electricity, heating, and cooling

-- Lower overall cost to purchase and keep up
+- Lowering the overall cost to purchase and maintain

 - Fewer areas to stash future clutter!

-If deciding to downsize, you can save time and money by decluttering first.
-A garage or yard sale is very effective at getting rid of bulk amounts of accumulated stuff in a weekend’s time.
+If you decide to downsize, you can save time and money by decluttering first.